-Burton was the representative for California’s 5th congressional district and was a Democrat.
+Burton was the representative for California’s 5th congressional district as a Democrat.
 He served from 1983 to 1983.

 He was previously the representative for California’s 6th congressional district as a Democrat from 1975 to 1982; and the representative for California’s 5th congressional district as a Democrat from 1963 to 1974.